NWMichl/openvuln/README.md

 - Implement scheduled pipeline for playbook execution
 - Pipe the vuln metrics to InfluxDB/Grafana to visualize in a CVSS-based heatmap
-- Alert ops via slack message, Grafana alert or, meh, even mail / ticket
+- Alert ops about unknown advisories via slack message, Grafana alert or, meh, even mail / ticket
 - ...